Yash-Vekaria/genai-assistants/README.md

 - The resulting CSV file will be saved in the `Output` folder.

  ---

+ ## Time

+ Each extension takes around 30 minutes for evaluation of all 4 scenarios: control, search, browse, and summarize and needs approximately 700 MB of space.

  ## Notes

 - The installation and certificate import process may vary slightly depending on your operating system.
 For detailed instructions, refer to [this blog post](https://scrapfly.io/blog/how-to-install-mitmproxy-certificate/).